 After your surgery, you’ll have an eye patch on your treated eye.
 We’ll also provide a protective shield to wear when sleeping for several days.
 At first your vision will be blurry, but it rapidly improves in just a couple days.
 Your eye may be somewhat itchy, but you must not rub or put any pressure on the treated eye.
 Heavy lifting, or anything that puts pressure on your eyes, must be avoided.
 You don’t want to increase blood pressure in your facial area.
 We’ll provide eye drops to prevent inflammation and infection and to control your eye pressure.

 Full healing can take up to two months, but you can return to most daily activities in just a few days.
 Depending on your lens choice, you may or may not require glasses for some tasks after your surgery.
 If both your eyes have cataracts, we schedule the second eye for surgery one to two months after the first; they are not done at the same time.

 Cataract surgery only takes around 10 minutes.
-Afterwards, you’ll rest in our recovery area for 30 minutes or so.
+Afterwards, you’ll rest in our recovery area for about 30 minutes.